-Now let’s talk source: almost all fresh-farmed raw milk producers are small, family owned and operated farms.
-And as with most other foods, small family farmers are much more likely to take pride in what they are farming: their cows will be better cared for, eating what cows were designed to eat – roaming pastures of grass complete with a free choice smorgasbord of minerals to maintain their own healthy balanced diet so that we can too - and the milk will be treated with the upmost of care.
-Those of you who are fortunate to have been able to visit Miller’s Farm, will attest to this without hesitation.
-Those of you who have not yet made a trip to Bird in Hand, here is a little write up by our friend, Liz Reitzig:
+Now let’s talk source: almost all fresh-farmed raw milk producers are small, family-owned, and operated farms.
+And as with most other foods, small family farmers are much more likely to take pride in what they are farming: their cows will be better cared for, eating what cows were designed to eat – roaming pastures of grass complete with a free choice smorgasbord of minerals to maintain their own healthy balanced diet so that we can too - and the milk will be treated with the utmost of care.
+Those of you who are fortunate to have been able to visit either of the Miller’s Farms will attest to this without hesitation.
+For those of you who have not yet made a trip to Bird in Hand, here are a few links where you can find out more

-You can also see pictures shared by other HFC Members on our public Facebook Page:
+You can also see pictures shared by other HFC Members on our public Facebook Page and our Instagram:

 and our private HFC Facebook Group (you must be an active HFC Member to be approved):